 The tour currently outlines 25 integrated practices in the city and is an innovative way of demonstrating the effects of achieving gender equality.
 Different stakeholders are represented at the stops on the bus tour, as well as different levels of government.

 The park: Freezone

-The station tunnel – gender issues in urban planning
+The station tunnel: gender issues in urban planning

-Raising awareness on issues of power
+Raising awareness about issues of power